-All dogs and cats over 4 months of age residing on Fort Bragg must be registered with the VTF.
+All dogs and cats over 4 months of age residing on Fort Bragg must be registered with the Veterinary Treatment Facility.
 Owners are required to register their animals within 10 days of arrival or acquisition.
-You must present military ID, proof of rabies vaccinations and pay a $10.00 DoD service fee and Office Visit $35.00.
-Micro chipping is mandatory IAW Ft.
+You must present military ID and proof of rabies vaccinations and pay a $10 Defense Department service fee and office visit fee of $35.
+Microchipping is mandatory in accordance with Ft.
 Bragg policy.
-Pit Bull, American Staffordshire terrier, English Staffordshire Bull Terrier, Rottweiller, and Wolf and Wolf Hybrid breeds are not permitted on Fort Bragg.
-Registered/micro-chipped dogs of the breeds listed that reside on Fort Bragg prior to 4 March 2008 will be allowed to remain until the owner/sponsor moves or ownership of the animal ceases, which ever comes first.
-These breeds as well as wild animals such as ferrets, skunks, raccoons, monkeys, etc. are not authorized to be kept as pets on Fort Bragg and are therefore not treated at this facility.
+Pit bull, American Staffordshire terrier, English Staffordshire bull terrier, Rottweiller, and wolf and wolf hybrid breeds are not permitted on Fort Bragg.
+Registered/microchipped dogs of the breeds listed that reside on Fort Bragg prior to March 4, 2008, will be allowed to remain until the owner/sponsor moves or ownership of the animal ceases, whichever comes first.
+These breeds, as well as wild animals such as ferrets, skunks, raccoons, monkeys, etc., are not authorized to be kept as pets on Fort Bragg and, therefore, are not treated at this facility.

-Dogs/Cats over four months old must be licensed annually and vaccinated against rabies.
-Dogs/Cats licenses will be sold only upon presentation of a certificate that the dogs/cats has been inoculated against rabies by a licensed veterinarian.
-Dogs/Cats licenses cost $7.00 per animal per year for spayed/neutered animals and $25.00 for pets that are not spayed/neutered.
-To obtain a $7.00 license, certification must be provided that the animal has been spayed/neutered by a veterinarian or is infertile.
-All dogs/cats must have a license tag securely attached to a collar and worn whenever the dog is off the owner's property.
+Dogs and cats over 4 months old must be licensed annually and vaccinated against rabies.
+Dog and cat licenses will be sold only upon presentation of a certificate that the dog or cat has been inoculated against rabies by a licensed veterinarian.
+Dog and cat licenses cost $7 per animal per year for spayed/neutered animals and $25 per animal per year for pets that are not spayed/neutered.
+To obtain a $7 license, certification must be provided that the animal has been spayed/neutered by a veterinarian or is infertile.
+All dogs and cats must have a license tag securely attached to a collar and worn whenever the dog is off the owner's property.
 There is no cost for certified service animals.